 - 2 tablespoons Asian chili paste, or to taste

 - 1 tablespoons soy sauce

 - 2 tablespoons cornstarch mixed with ¼ cup cold water

 - ¼ cup fresh cilantro, finely chopped

-- Add broth and bring to boil.
-Add mushrooms and bamboo shoots and simmer for about ten minutes.
+Add broth, raise heat, and bring to boil.
+Lower heat and add mushrooms and bamboo shoots, and simmer for about ten minutes.

 Add tofu and cornstarch mixture into the broth, stir well, and remove from heat.

-- Ladle into bowls and top with remaining scallions and cilantro, and optionally, a few sesame seeds.
+Ladle the soup into bowls and top with remaining scallions and cilantro, and optionally, a few sesame seeds.